Policy on responsible and sustainable investment

 Activity-based screening

-Jyske Invest performs screenings of companies based on the activities they pursue.
+Jyske Invest performs regular screenings of companies based on the activities they pursue.
 The associations exclude within own portfolio management (own funds) companies with activities that can be related to weapons regulated by conventions: Anti-personnel mines, cluster weapons, chemical weapons, biological weapons, and nuclear weapons (where the UN Treaty on the Non-Proliferation of Nuclear Weapons is violated).

 Jyske Invest has in all funds decided not to invest in companies whose revenue is associated with the extraction of thermal coal and tar sand and where revenue related to this business exceeds 5%.
 This opt-out applies within own portfolio management, but it is to the widest possible degree endeavoured to comply with this with respect to all investments.
 In a number of investment strategies, it has also been decided not to invest in companies whose revenue from coal-based generation of electricity exceeds 30%.